 Natural gas prices rally

-Natural gas futures for December delivery rose by 4.5% and settled at $2.36 per MMBtu (British thermal units in millions) on Thursday, November 5, 2015.
-Prices rose for the second day due to a less-than-expected rise in the natural gas inventory data.
-ETFs like the United States Natural Gas ETF (UNG) moved in the direction of US natural gas prices in Thursday’s trade.
-UNG rose by 4.6% and closed at $10.01 on November 5, 2015.
+July natural gas futures contracts trading in NYMEX rose by 3.26% on Thursday.
+Prices closed at $2.85 per MMBtu (British thermal units in millions) on June 25, 2015.
+The consensus of slowing production supported natural gas prices.
+ETFs like the United States Natural Gas Fund LP ETF (UNG) mirrored natural gas prices in yesterday’s trade.
+UNG rose by 2.54% and settled at $13.72 on June 25.